yoannisj/craft-starter/README.md

     `DATABASE_NAME` - Set this to the name of the databse that you will use on production `DATABASE_TABLE_PREFIX` - Change this if your production database already contains another craft project using the same table prefix

-4. Run `docker-compose run --rm php-web composer update` to update all composer dependencies and write your `composer.lock` file.
+4. Run `docker-compose run --rm craft composer update` to update all composer dependencies and write your `composer.lock` file.

-5. Run `docker-compose run --rm php-web php craft install` to install Craft in your local database
+5. Run `docker-compose run --rm craft php craft install` to install Craft in your local database

 6. Run `docker-compose down && docker-compose up -d` to start the docker containers running your craft project locally